wp-plugins/atcontent/readme.txt

 #### Plagiarism Prevention with AtContent ####

 * Nobody can steal your content!
-Here is the example: [thefabuloustimes.com] (http:\\thefabuloustimes.com) — as you can see, nobody can copy-paste this article, but everyone can legally repost it via AtContent by clicking "repost" at the bottom of the article.
+Here is the example: [thefabuloustimes.com](http://thefabuloustimes.com) — as you can see, nobody can copy-paste this article, but everyone can legally repost it via AtContent by clicking "repost" at the bottom of the article.

 #### AtContent analytics – imagine you have Google analytics for all your posts distributed across tens and hundreds of sites! ####
 * You, as a content owner can track, update or block your posts on other sites and interact with viewers.
 You see detailed statistics about your post views, reposting and sharing.
 [SCREENSHOT](http://i.imgur.com/4thlw5W.png)

 #### Monetize Content Reposting ####

 * Others pay to you for the ability to repost your posts.
-[Example] (http://atcontenttest.bestcheapwebhosting.com/how-to-blog-like-chuck/) — click "repost" at the bottom of the article and see that anyone is charged before making a repost.
+[Example](http://atcontenttest.bestcheapwebhosting.com/how-to-blog-like-chuck/) — click "repost" at the bottom of the article and see that anyone is charged before making a repost.
 This protects your posts from plagiarism and brings you money.

 #### Joining AtContent costs you nothing – the plugin is free. ####